ilhanklisura/Programming-II/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please create an issue or submit a pull request.

-### Steps to Contribute

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](https://github.com/ilhanklisura/Programming-II/blob/main/LICENSE) file for more details.